 When the phrase ‘mission-critical environment’ is used, it’s most often referring to a data center.
-But the reality is that there are many other environments out there that can be considered just as critical.
+The reality is many other environments are just as critical.
 Academic institutions are excellent examples of this.

-K-12 schools, colleges and universities have numerous systems powered by electricity.
-Most, if not all, of these institutions have some type of backup system in the event of a power loss – typically a diesel generator.
+From IT systems to research facilities, K-12 schools and universities have a huge number of critical systems, and it only takes a few seconds of lost power to impact campus operations.
 A generator is a must-have for ensuring student safety and keeping critical systems going in the event of an outage.
-But what happens if backup power doesn’t kick on for minutes, hours, or not at all?
+But it’s not enough.
+What happens if backup power doesn’t kick on for minutes, hours, or not at all?

 The switchover to a generator is neither instantaneous nor seamless.
 It only takes a momentary disruption of power, or even a surge or spike, to cause major problems – important data may vanish, vital equipment could be damaged, emergency services could be compromised.
-As an added layer of protection, many schools and school districts are supplementing backup systems with Uninterruptible Power Supplies (UPS).
+As an added layer of protection, schools are supplementing their backup plans with Uninterruptible Power Supplies (UPS).

 Advantages of Using a UPS

 - Continuity: Experience no outages to critical systems or equipment.
 Classrooms, research facilities, IT infrastructure will remain operational.

 - Consistency: Electronics within a UPS tells it when it needs to work and kicks in alternate power as needed.
 This capability eliminates glitches or surges and allows time to safely shut down main systems if needed.

 - Protection: A UPS safeguards against all the oddities of electricity such as surges, spikes, dips and failure.
 It essentially senses those things and switches to alternate power before the anomalies cause damage.